 B. Quorum and Manner of Acting

 The operator members present shall constitute a quorum.
 The affirmative vote of the majority of the active members represented at the meeting and entitled to vote on a matter shall be the act of the operator members, unless law, the Articles of Incorporation or these Bylaws, requires the vote of a greater number.

 C. Special Balloting

 Whenever, in the judgment of the Board of Directors, it is advisable to submit any question to the membership for formal decision, without convening a special meeting for the purpose, the President and Chief Executive Officer may submit such question to the voting members of the Association by electronic ballot, facsimile or mail (when electronic means are not available).
 Thirty days shall be given for the return of ballots.
 A simple majority of the votes cast shall be decisive on any question thus submitted, with the exceptions that amendments to these Bylaws shall become effective only by the approval of two-thirds of the votes cast.

 ARTICLE VI.
 DIRECTORS

 - The affairs of the Association shall be under the direction and control of a Board of Directors consisting of up to twenty-one (21) individuals.
 These shall be 19 operator members of the Association whose principal place of business shall be contained within the region which they represent, as well as one (1) associate member who is a coachbuilder and one (1) associate member who is not a coachbuilder.

 - a.)
 There shall be a total of 19 elected regional directors comprised of six directors from each Region in the United States, and one director from the Region representing Canada/Global Members; each elected for three year staggered terms.

 b.)
 There shall be one non-coachbuilder associate director elected for a term of three years.

-1. The coachbuilder associate director shall be selected by fellow coachbuilder associate members who are primarily engaged in the business of manufacturing or sales of commercial bus and motorcoach vehicles and will have one collective vote on the Board of Directors.
+c.)
+The coachbuilder associate directors are the associate members who are primarily engaged in the business of manufacturing and sales of commercial bus and motorcoach vehicles and will have one collective vote on the Board of Directors.